 In this article we’ll explain how to apply infill or filling in 3D printing, how to set the correct percentage to optimise strength-to-weight ratios.
 We’ll also cover most troubleshooting issues surrounding rapid prototyping with infills.

-Infill is one of the most important variables when 3D printing a part, this term refers to the internal structure printed inside of an object.
+Infill or filling is one of the most important variables when 3D printing a part, this term refers to the internal structure printed inside of an object.
 Its density, patterns & orientation are all factors comprising how a part is made up effecting its strength and functionality.
 It determines how reliable & efficient it is to print flat, horizontal faces over an empty space.

 This area of a 3D print is the outside wall or surface of a part that’s typically built up on the z-axis.
 The golden rule for defining shell thickness is to ensure that it is a multiple of the nozzle diameter, to prevent gaps / voids between the walls leading to weaker parts.

 Shells can be a useful variable when defining infills, strength can be added to parts by increasing this outside wall thickness and can help to reduce the infill density.
 However this is a balancing act and for smaller components can lead to increased material, print times & costs.